matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 You need for what you are talking about to be super clear.
 I have seen a lot of people just struggle here because they have columns and it is not actually clear what this column is about.
-What strategy.
-What approach this is about.
+What strategy or what approach this is about.
 Put enough detail in there so you can distinguish the two.

 And then freeze those rows.
 I already talked about using the first column, first approach, to be like what you do right now.

-You want to think about [what] other people do.
+You want to think about what other people do.
 This is stuff from "Hammock-driven Development".

 [ Rich Hickey, "Step Away from the Computer, or Hammock-driven